shrimpynuts/rice-tech-resources/README.md

-Resources regarding **recruiting/preparing for the tech industry from Rice University**.
+Resources regarding recruiting/preparing for the tech industry from Rice University.

 List of all [clubs](#rice-clubs).